dhlab-epfl/LinkedBooksReferenceParsing/README.md

-     'b-secondary-partial': 'b-secondary', # Secondary source, partial reference, begin 'i-secondary-partial': 'i-secondary', # Secondary source, partial reference, in 'e-secondary-partial': 'e-secondary', # Secondary source, partial reference, end 'o': 'o', # out of reference
+     'b-secondary-partial': 'b-secondary', # Secondary source, partial reference, begin 'i-secondary-partial': 'i-secondary', # Secondary source, partial reference, in 'e-secondary-partial': 'e-secondary', # Secondary source, partial reference, end 'o': 'o', # out of a reference

 The taxonomy for specific annotations.
+This is a working taxonomy, which is provided with a consolidated version as well.
+The main challenge is to track the necessary components of references to both primary and secondary sources.
 Read as: `Tag (as in the dataset): ConsolidatedTag (as used in the paper's results: some tags are merged)`.
+It is helpful to read this taxonomy with the report on the number of annotations per tag, so as to distinguish between often used and barely used tags.
 Note that several tags indeed need consolidation as they are under represented in the dataset.
 Their presence relates to the great variety of materials cited by historians:

     'abbreviatedtitle': 'title', # Title
     'abbreviation': 'abbreviation', # Abbreviation such as Ivi, Ibid, Cit, Cf, etc.